thoughtspot/thoughtspot.github.io/_admin/ts-cloud/customize-actions-spotdev.md

 5. Add an ID for the callback function.

-    Make sure you use the same ID to register the callback function on your host application.
+    This ID is used as a reference for the custom action in the Visual Embed SDK.
+You can use this ID to register a callback event, disable or hide the custom action on a ThoughtSpot application page.

 5. Specify the position of the action button.
 You can set the callback function as a primary action, or as a menu command in the **More** menu![more options menu icon]({{ site.baseurl }}/images/icon-ellipses.png).